You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • A stop-loss order also allows you to quit the trade with a loss.
 Although this loss is somewhat limited, it could have been worse if a stop-loss order hadn't been put in.

-• Even though having a stop loss order is always advised while trading, it's crucial to choose the right price to put the order.
-You should examine the charts and note the support and resistance levels before deciding the price for your SL order.
+• Although a stop-loss order is always advised while trading, it's crucial to choose the right price to place it.
+Before deciding the price for your SL order, you should examine the charts and note the support and resistance levels.

 Examples of Stop Loss Order